jserv/mini-arm-os/README.md

 From 00 to 07,read the following contents
 ===========================================
 **IMPORTANT:**
-If you are interested in 08-CMSIS,please jump to the corresponding part of the README:`README for 08-CMSIS`.
+If you are interested in 08-CMSIS,please jump to the corresponding part of the README:`Guide to Hacking 08-CMSIS`.
-This is because `08-CMSIS` has plenty of differences with `07-Threads`.
+This is because `08-CMSIS` has a plenty of differences with `07-Threads`.

 Prerequisites